-As part of our review, we contacted each of the access control systems posing as a small business owner with questions.
+As part of our review, we contacted access control system companies posing as a small business owner with questions.
 The customer support we received from Brivo was above average.
 Our inquiries were returned in a timely manner by helpful and accommodating representatives.
 The window for support, however, is limited.
-Brivo can be reached Monday to Friday, 8 a.m. to 8 p.m., Eastern Time.
-It doesn't offer live chat, so you're limited to contacting the company either by phone or email.
-Brivo does offer several resources for customers, including articles, manuals, videos, and even a podcast to help you make the most of your Brivo access security system.
+Brivo agents can be reached Monday to Friday, 8 a.m. to 8 p.m., Eastern Time for technical support.
+The company doesn't offer live chat, so you're limited to contacting the company either by phone or email.
+There is also a submission form on the website that you can fill out to have a representative contact you.